catern/supervise/README.md

 - `signal [signum]`: Send signal number `signum` to the immediate child
 - `signal_all [signum]`: Send signal number `signum` to all transitive children

+Furthermore, if supervise reads an EOF/POLLHUP from `controlfd`, indicating there are no more fds open which can write to `controlfd`, supervise will exit and clean up all its child processes.

 A binary interface will be supported soon.

 statusfd updates